intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 The IP address of this host, can be a DNS name, this is often used by commands as the name / address to communicate with.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this host is in.

 ### Elements